Last updated November 2025

 ✅ We know what to look for — and we use it to weaken or eliminate the State’s most damaging evidence.

-📞 Facing DUI Charges in Fort Lauderdale?
-The Clock May Be on Your Side.
+Facing DUI Charges in Fort Lauderdale?
+Time Could Benefit You

 If you blew over the legal limit in a Florida DUI case, that doesn’t mean the test was valid — especially if the officer failed to observe you correctly.
 We’ll review your case to see if the Florida DUI 20-minute observation rule was followed — and if it wasn’t, we’ll challenge your results in court.

 👉 Call Michael White, P.A. today for a free consultation.
-Let’s review your case — and the officer’s clock.
+Let’s review your Fort Lauderdale DUI case — and the officer’s clock.

 🙋♂️ Frequently Asked Questions About the 20-Minute Observation Rule